 Pasteis (Fried pastry)

-Pasteis are little fried pockets of deliciousness.
-They are filled with savory ingredients like cheese, beef, chicken, cod, or heart of palm.
+Pasteis are a traditional Brazilian street food served throughout the country.
+These little fried pockets of deliciousness are filled with savory ingredients like cheese, beef, chicken, cod, or heart of palm.
 Occasionally you will find some places that offer a creative flavor like “pizza”.

 Tapioca (Crepe made from tapioca flour)